 Additional bike racks will be available at each entry gate.
 Please ensure you bring your own locking mechanism.

-If you plan on driving, there are limited parking options at Regatta Point, so we would recommend utilising the numerous car parks in the city and walking (approx. 10-15mins) across to Commonwealth Park.
-See walking map.
+If you plan on driving, there are limited parking options at Regatta Point, so we would recommend utilising the numerous car parks in the city and walking (approx. 10-20mins) across to Commonwealth Park.
+See walking map available soon.